 Under Cayman Islands law, all of our directors owe us fiduciary duties, including a duty of loyalty, a duty to act honestly and a duty to act in good faith and in a manner they believe to be in our best interests.
 Our directors also have a duty to exercise the skill they actually possess and such care and diligence that a reasonably prudent person would exercise in comparable circumstances.
 In fulfilling their duty of care to us, our directors must ensure compliance with our amended articles of association, as amended and restated from time to time.
 We have the right to seek damages if a duty owed by any of our directors is breached.

 Board committees

-Prior to the completion of this offering, our board of directors will establish an audit committee, a compensation committee and a nominating and corporate governance committee.
+Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee.

 Audit committee